mendix/docs/content/refguide8/offline-first.md

 ### 2.1 Upload Phase {#upload}

 The upload phase begins with a referential integrity validation of the new or changed objects that should be committed to the server.
 This validation checks each to-be-committed object's references to other objects.
-If this validation fails, the synchronization is aborted and an error message is shown.
+If this validation fails, the synchronization is aborted and an error message is shown (if the error is not caught)"

 During synchronizing all objects this validation ensures that all referenced objects are committed to the local database.
 If a referenced object is created on the device and not yet committed to the local database, synchronization is aborted to prevent an invalid reference value on the server database.
 (Note that synchronization only works on the database level.)